Pescennius Niger

 Gaius Pescennius Niger (c.
-135 – 194) was Roman Emperor from 193 to 194 during the Year of the Five Emperors.
+135 – 194) was a Roman usurper from 193 to 194 during the Year of the Five Emperors.
 He claimed the imperial throne in response to the murder of Pertinax and the elevation of Didius Julianus, but was defeated by a rival claimant, Septimius Severus, and killed while attempting to flee from Antioch.

+Early life

+According to Historia Augusta, Niger's parents were Annius Fuscus and Lampridia.
+It also states that his grandfather was a supervisor of Aquinum.
+He may have had a brother named Publius Pescennius Niger who is recorded in an inscription to have been a member of the Arval Brethren in AD 183, during the reign of Commodus.

 Early career

 Although Niger was born into an old Italian equestrian family, around the year 135, he was the first member of his family to achieve the rank of Roman senator.
 Not much is known of his early career; it is possible that he held an administrative position in Egypt, and that he served in a military campaign in Dacia early in Commodus’ reign.
 During the late 180s, Niger was elected as a Suffect consul, after which Commodus made him imperial legate of Syria in 191.

 He was still serving in Syria when news came of the murder of Pertinax, followed by the auctioning off of the imperial title to Didius Julianus.
 Niger was a well regarded public figure in Rome and soon a popular demonstration against Didius Julianus broke out, during which the citizens called out for Niger to come to Rome and claim the imperial title for himself.
 As a consequence, it is alleged that Julianus dispatched a centurion to the east with orders to assassinate Niger at Antioch.

 The result of the unrest in Rome saw Niger proclaimed Emperor by the eastern legions by the end of April 193.
 On his accession, Niger took the additional cognomen Justus, or "the Just".
 Although imperial propaganda issued on behalf of Septimius Severus later claimed that Niger was the first to rebel against Didius Julianus, it was Severus who persisted, claiming the imperial title on 14 April.
 Although Niger sent envoys to Rome to announce his elevation to the imperial throne, his messengers were intercepted by Severus.
 As Niger began bolstering his support in the eastern provinces, Severus marched on Rome which he entered in early June 193 after Julianus had been murdered.